 - The condenser coil allows the gaseous refrigerant to condense to the liquid state at constant pressure, thereby releasing heat to its surroundings.

-- The expansion valve causes the liquid refrigerant to expand, hereby lowering its pressure and temperature.
+- The expansion valve causes the liquid refrigerant to expand, thereby lowering its pressure and temperature.

 - The evaporator coil allows the liquid refrigerant to evaporate to the gaseous state at constant pressure, thereby absorbing heat from its surroundings.